beemorris/beemorris.github.io/_pages/about.md

   - /about.html
 ---

-I am a Doctoral Researcher at Indiana University.
-I major in Computational Linguistics and minor in Informatics.
-My current research interests are Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.
+I am a full-time contract employee collaborating on NLP research and with product teams for Grammarly.

+I am currently interested in transitioning into management positions related to linguistics and technology.

 I earned my M.A. in Computational Linguistics from IU, and my B.A. in Linguistics from the University of Florida.
 I am currently working on my qualifying exams.
 I have passed the first portion, and it focused on corpus linguistics.

+I was a Ph.D. student and Doctoral Researcher at Indiana University.
+I majored in Computational Linguistics and minored in Informatics.
+My research interests included Dependency Parsing, Cross-lingual Parsing, Swedish, Universal Dependencies, Treebanks, and Natural Language Processing.

-My research currently focuses on how much is lost when doing dependency parsing via model transfer of closely related languages when the parser is not optimized for the target language.
-The languages being investigated are Swedish, Norwegian (Nynorsk), and Danish.
-This work also counts towards my second qualifying exam.
+My research focused on how much is lost when doing dependency parsing via model transfer of closely related languages when the parser is not optimized for the target language.
+The languages investigated were Swedish, Norwegian (Nynorsk), and Danish.

-I also lead a Dependency Parsing Reading Group at IU.
+I also led a Dependency Parsing Reading Group at IU for a year and a half.

 In my spare time I enjoy listening to music, playing video games, and spending time with my cat.
 I am also trying to maintain the Swedish I learned during my semester abroad at Linköpings universitet.